-Finish the core of your college applications before senior year begins — with guidance and direction from a former Director of Admissions.
+Finish the core of your college applications — with guidance and direction from a former Director of Admissions.

-So students start senior year ahead — not overwhelmed.
+So students get through fall senior year ahead — not overwhelmed.

 Every fall, students tell themselves they’ll “work on applications once school starts.”